Over 1 day

 - Apply painter’s tape along where the deck meets the side of the house to avoid getting stain on your home.

 - Clean the deck by spraying a biodegradable deck cleaner that removes mildew.
 Scrub with a stiff bristle brush, using an extension handle, if necessary.
+Do not use a metal bristle brush on cedar or redwood because the metal bristles may scar the soft wood.

 - After cleaning, consider applying a wood brightener to the surface to improve the deck's appearance.